The Consequences of Removing a Protected Tree and How to Avoid them

 What is the consequence if I do work on a tree that is protected without permission?

-Can I appeal a TPO and/or preservation order?
+Can I contest an TPO or preservation order?

 Can I remove a protected tree?